lohe987/ECE366SamplePrograms/MIPS_sim/README.md

 # Project: MIPS_sim
 ## * Authors: Trung Le, Wenjing Rao*
-This Python program reads in MIPS instruction in hex and simulates its architecture, outputing  the result of registers, cache hit/miss and Dynamic Instruction Count (DIC).
+These sample Python programs show how to read in a file of i_mem.txt (MIPS instruction in hex) and simulates its architecture, outputing  the result of registers, cache hit/miss and Dynamic Instruction Count (DIC).
-### Note: This program also simulates the STORE_WORD (sw) instruction , which you do not need to do for your Project 4.

 ## Settings:
 Instructions supported: add, sub, addi, beq, bne, slt, lw ,sw.